jian0084/mad9022-w19/docs/modules/week5/cordova-media.md

 - media.getCurrentAmplitude(): Returns the current amplitude within an audio file.
 - media.getCurrentPosition(): Returns the current position within an audio file.
-- media.getDuration(): Returns the duration of an audio file.
+- media.getDuration(): Returns the duration of an audio file in SECONDS.
 - media.play(): Start or resume playing an audio file.
 - media.pause(): Pause playback of an audio file.
 - media.pauseRecord(): Pause recording of an audio file.
 - media.release(): Releases the underlying operating system's audio resources.
 - media.resumeRecord(): Resume recording of an audio file.
 - media.seekTo(): Moves the position within the audio file.
+Use MILLISECONDS.
 - media.setVolume(): Set the volume for audio playback.
 - media.startRecord(): Start recording an audio file.
 - media.stopRecord(): Stop recording an audio file.